dougbtv/ratchet-cni/README.md

 Requires that you have [etcd](https://github.com/coreos/etcd) running, and the compute nodes in your Kubernetes cluster have network access to that etcd.

+## Current limitations

+Currently, Ratchet only uses the vEth features of Koko, and not the VXLAN functionality -- so it will only work for pods that are launched on the same minion node.

 ## Building Ratchet.

 Requires Go 1.6.
 Clone this project and: